almaan/sepal/README.md

 sepal -h

 ```
 Which should print the help message associated with sepal.
-If everyhing wored out for you so far,
+If everything worked out for you so far,
 you may proceed to the example section to see `sepal` in action!

 ## Examples